-A cost is considered to be treated consistently when the expense is treated as either a direct or F&A cost under like circumstances.
+A cost is treated consistently when the expense is treated as either a direct or F&A cost under like circumstances.

-In accordance with federal regulations (2 CFR 200.412) and requirements of other entities, there may be certain circumstances when costs that are normally treated as F&A can be direct charged to a sponsored project.
+In accordance with federal regulations (2 CFR 200.412) and requirements of other entities, there may be certain circumstances when costs that are normally treated as F&A can be directly charged to a sponsored project.